daruoktab/Intelligent-Granite-Agent/README.md

    pip install -r requirements.txt
    ```

-### Option 2: Docker Installation 🐳
+### Option 2: Docker Installation 🐳 (Recommended for Easy Setup)

-For a containerized deployment, you can use Docker to run the application:
+For the simplest setup experience, use Docker!
+This includes everything you need - Python, Ollama, and the Granite model.

 1. **Clone the repository**:
    ```sh